Parent and Family Drug Support Volunteers

 “I attended a parent support group several years ago and vowed that when I retired and had the time, I'd become a volunteer.
 That's exactly what I did, and I haven't looked back since.
 It feels so good to give back and we are so well supported by the service.”

-- Parent and Family Peer Volunteer
+- Parent and Family Volunteer

 "Thank you so much.
 I thoroughly enjoyed the training and can see I'm going to be very supported in my role going forward.
 I've done volunteering roles before but never have I attended such comprehensive training and felt so supported.
 I'm in the right place in my life right now to give back and can't wait to get started. "

-- Parent and Family Peer Volunteer
+- Parent and Family Volunteer